 9-1-4.
-Fire flow requirements.
+Fire flow and fire sprinkler requirements.

-- (a) Pursuant to authority granted in the Fire Code and in Section 53-7-204 of the Utah Code Annotated, 1953 as amended, the following shall be exempt from the fire flow requirements of the Fire Code (the occupancy types referred to herein under shall be defined in section 202, occupancy classification of the International Fire Code): - (1) Structures with type "U" occupancies; - (2) Public utility poles and lines; - (3) "R3" occupancies under 6,000 square feet of building area (any expansion or addition which causes the structure to exceed said limitation shall require that the entire structure meet the fire flow requirements) if such occupancy complies with the following: - (A) Said occupancy has a fire break approved by the fire marshal and maintained by the owner or occupant. - (B) Said occupancy is on a lot equal to or greater than five irrigated acres. - (4) The following occupancies, if under 900 square feet of building area: "B", "E", "F", "M", and "S2". - (b) All other structures shall be required to provide fire flow consistent with the Fire Code. - (c) EXCEPTION: R-3 occupancies may substitute an approved fire sprinkler system for fire flow.
+(a) Pursuant to authority granted in the Fire Code and in Section 53-7-204 of the Utah Code Annotated, 1953 as amended, all structures shall be required to provide fire flow consistent with the International Fire Code, but the following shall be exempt from the fire flow requirements of the Fire Code (the occupancy types referred to herein under shall be defined in section 202, occupancy classification of the International Fire Code):

+(1) Structures with type "U" occupancies;

+(2) Public utility poles and lines;

+(3) Structures built in accordance with the International Residential Code (IRC) or "R3" occupancies under 6,000 square feet of building area

+(any expansion or addition which causes the structure to exceed said limitation shall require that the entire structure meet the fire flow requirements) if such occupancy complies with the following:

+(A) Said occupancy has a fire break approved by the Fire Marshal and maintained by the owner or occupant; and

+(B) Said occupancy is on a lot equal to or greater than five irrigated acres.

+(4) The following occupancies, if under 900 square feet of building area and separated in distance from other structures by at least twenty feet: "B", "E", "F-2", "M", and "S2".

+(5) Structures built in accordance with the International Residential Code (IRC) or "R3" occupancies over 6,000 square feet and under 10,000 square feet of building area (any expansion or addition which causes the structure to exceed said limitation shall require that the entire structure meet the fire flow requirements) if such occupancy complies with Subsection (3)(A) and (3)(B) above, and has approved fire sprinklers.

+(b) Structures built under the IRC or R-3 occupancies over 10,000 square feet of building area shall be fire sprinklered in accordance with N.F.P.A. standards and meet fire flow requirements.

+(c) The Fire Marshal is authorized to use the current edition of NFPA 1142 as a guide when determining fire-flow in areas without a central water supply with the following stipulations:

+(1) Structures shall be fire sprinklered.

+(2) Water tanks for fire suppression shall be predesigned with site-specific engineering meeting the requirements of NFPA 22.

+(3) Water storage tanks for fire suppression shall have a capacity of not less than 15,000 gallons.
+Additionally, the minimum requirements for water supplies shall be subject to increase by the Fire Prevention Bureau to compensate for circumstantial conditions such as: limited fire department resources, extended fire department response time or distance, potential delayed discovery of fire, limited access, hazardous vegetation, structural attachments such as decks and porches, unusual terrain, special uses or unusual occupancies and exposure structures.

+(d) All of 9-1-4 above shall be in accordance with the IFC Section 501 as amended by the Utah State Fire Marshal's Office.

+(e) Notwithstanding the above, the Fire Marshall may require an automatic fire sprinkler system for the structures that meet any of the conditions in Utah Code Ann.
+15A-5-203, which is hereby adopted into this ordinance.
 (Ord.
 2010-29, 11-2-10)(Ord.
-2015-2, 02-03-15).
+2015-2, 02-03-15; 2016-20, 7-12-16)(Ord.
+2018-6, 2-18-18).